natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 Test run to see if the box now looks _bouncier_.

 # Spawning GameObjects at Runtime
-Now what's left is to spawn something at the top of the HittableSimp
+Now what's left is to spawn something at the top of the HittableSimple object when Mario hits its bottom edge.
+We can begin by creating the prefab of the object that we are going to spawn.

+Create a new 2D GameObject >> Sprites >> Square:
+* Change the Sprite property into